 CLI YAML Reference

-A tiders YAML config has six top-level sections:
+A tiders YAML config has seven top-level sections:

 project: # pipeline metadata (required)